-The MFY program is ideally led by two instructors, particularly if the size of the group is 12 or over.
+The MFY program is led by two instructors.
 This model enables one instructor to monitor the emotional needs of individual participants while the other is teaching.
-When teens struggle, they tend to resist in the form of isolation, withdrawal, non-attendance or an attitude of non-compliance.
-These behaviors or attitudes can reflect a natural coping style that can be worked with through the process of inquiry.
-We know that self-compassion can activate strong emotions, and it is important for teachers to be able to hold a safe container with self-awareness and embodied presence while simultaneously supporting the individual and the group.
-We therefore recommend that one of the teachers, or an assistant to the MFY teacher, be a licensed mental health clinician.
-We realize that some groups may have members with relatively minor emotional needs, or be too small to require two teachers, so please use your own judgment about how to provide a safe and supportive learning environment.
+We know that self-compassion can activate strong emotions and that teens’ emotions can be unpredictable.
+It is important for teachers to be able to hold a safe container and support the group.
+We therefore recommend that one of the teachers, or an assistant to the MFY teacher (in the instance that a second MFY teacher is not available), be a licensed mental health clinician.

 Continuing Education Credit